jada-johnson/portfolio/critiquebydesign.md

 2. Can you describe to me what this is telling you?

+General answer: The Distribution of Electoral Democracy over time.

 3. Is there anything you find surprising or confusing?

+Not really.

+The colors of certain countries that I may not have known were or weren't as democratic.

 4. Who do you think is the intended audience for this?

+Someone who is interested in politics or history.
+Potentially students.

 5. Is there anything you would change or do differently?

+Green = Money, maybe try another color.

 #### Part Five: Final Redesign